Windsor Bridge replacement

 Project overview

-The NSW Government is funding this project to help improve traffic flow and provide a reliable and safe crossing of the Hawkesbury River.
+The NSW Government funded this project to help improve traffic flow and provide a reliable and safe crossing of the Hawkesbury River.

 Project information